Sri Sudarshan Sitting on a shore performing yoga

 Read more

-Sri Sudarshan Jyotirmayananda is a direct disciple of two illustrious spiritual masters: H.H.
-Sri Swami Rajarshi Muni at the Lakulish Yoga University in Ahmedabad, Gujarat, India, and His Holiness Pujyatman Sri Swami Jyotirmayananda at the Yoga Research Foundation in Miami, Florida.
-Educator, yogi, consultant, and author of the treatise 'Attention To Yoga'.
+Sri Sudarshan Jyotirmayananda is a direct disciple of two purely illustrious and rare spiritual masters: His Holiness Sri Swami Jyotirmayananda at the Yoga Research Foundation in Miami, Florida; and initiate of HH Sri Swami Rajarshi Muni at the Lakulish Yoga University in Ahmedabad, Gujarat, India.
+Yogi, educator, and author of the treatise 'Attention To Yoga,' Sri Sudarshan's visionary work unites wisdom and action.

 • Sri Sudarshan